 The classification of LGAs was reviewed by the Independent Liquor and Gaming Authority on 30 April 2014 using the same methodology as the 2011 classification, but with updated data.
 Details of the methodology used for determining classifications are below.

 Following that review, revised classifications for LGAs were approved to take effect from 15 May 2014.

 The Authority will assess and determine applications based on the classification of the applicant venue's local government areas as at its lodgment date.

 In determining the classifications, the Authority ranks all LGAs in NSW based on each LGA’s:

 - density of poker machine entitlements (including hotel Liquor Act poker machine permits)

 - total gaming machine expenditure per capita, and

 - index of relative socio-economic disadvantage score (Australian Bureau of Statistics).

-The Authority then classifies the top 25 percent of LGAs in each region as Band 3.
+The Authority then classifies the top 25 percent of LGAs in the greater Sydney metropolitan region and 25 percent of LGAs in the country region as Band 3.
 These LGAs were generally characterised as having high numbers of gaming machines, high gaming machine expenditure or a low index of relative socio-economic disadvantage.